nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To delete a client, follow these steps.

-1. In the **Clients** view click the name of the client you wish to remove from the security server.
+1. In the **CLIENTS** view click the name of the client you wish to remove from the security server.

-2. In the window that opens, click **Delete** and then click **Yes**.
+2. In the window that opens, click **DELETE** and then click **YES**.
 If there are no users for the signature key nor for the certificate associated then an option is presented to delete the client's certificates.
-To delete the certificates, click **Yes** again.
+To delete the certificates, click **YES** again.

 ## 5 Security Tokens, Keys, and Certificates